ogubuikeAlex/MailirosoBlog-API/README.md

 ## Environment Variables

-To run this project, please add a .env file at the root of the `MalirosoBlog.API` project.

-You will need to add the following environment variables to your .env file:
+You will need to add the following environment variables to your .env file at the root of the `MalirosoBlog.API` project.:

 ```
 # DB Config